tanaikech/ToolsForMCPServer/README.md

   1. An issue occurred when I updated Gemini CLI from v0.1.12 to v0.1.13.
 [Ref](https://github.com/tanaikech/ToolsForMCPServer/issues/2) Fortunately, Google is already aware of this issue, and I'm awaiting a resolution.
 In the meantime, I've received emails about it, so I've updated ToolsForMCPServer for Gemini CLI v0.1.13.
 The detailed updates are as follows: I confirmed that all tools in ToolsForMCPServer v1.0.8 worked when tested with Gemini CLI v0.1.13.
     - `oneOf` has been removed from the schema of each tool.
     - Following [this report](https://medium.com/google-cloud/generating-request-body-for-apis-using-gemini-43977961ca2a), the request body is now generated on the MCP server side.
 Therefore, when using the tools `manage_google_docs_using_docs_api`, `manage_google_sheets_using_sheets_api`, and `manage_google_slides_using_slides_api`, please use your API key for the Gemini API.

+- v1.0.9 (July 24, 2025)

+  1. The following 2 new tools were added.
+    - description_youtube: Describe a YouTube video by providing the URL.
+    - create_google_docs_from_markdown_on_google_drive: Create a Google Document from a markdown format.

 [TOP](#top)